 Historically, bicyclists at roundabouts have been encouraged to take the travel lane like a vehicle would.
-However, while this can usually work on single-lane roundabouts, it tends to create conflicts and an uncomfortable experience for bicyclists (and drivers) on multilane roundabouts.
+However, while this can usually work on single-lane roundabouts, it can create conflicts and an uncomfortable experience for bicyclists (and drivers) on multilane roundabouts.

 Roundabout designs have also typically provided an option for bicyclists to exit the approach lane using a bicycle ramp and then take a shared-use path around the roundabout.
 This separates them from people driving, which is arguably the most concerning conflict, but puts them in the same space as people walking.